Mobile gaming still eludes a troubled industry

 To stand out from the crowd, developers big and small are seeking ways to build a sustainable business.

-EA, as one of the best-funded competitors, is turning to data analytics to keep track of its players' gaming patterns and behaviour.
+EA, as one of the best-funded competitors, is turning to data analytics to keep track of its players' gaming patterns and behavior.

 Japanese gaming giant DeNA is experimenting with on-the-spot tweaks to its games by employees, who adjust conditions depending on what players do, CEO of DeNA West Clive Downie said.